 Commitment

-In addition to the internship hours, participants will attend monthly educational meetings/trainings to gain expertise in models of integrated care, with an emphasis on culturally and linguistically responsive care in underserved communities.
+In addition to program-specific internship hour requirements, participants will attend monthly educational meetings/trainings to gain expertise in models of integrated care, with an emphasis on culturally and linguistically responsive care in underserved communities.
 Scholars will also engage in training, including but not limited to provider well-being and resilience, job preparation, and networking, as well as complete a small project related to their internship site.
 For more details please read our frequently asked questions.

 How to Apply